Behavioral Signs of Cocaine Addiction

 Cognitive Changes

 Negative cognitive changes are inevitable for cocaine abusers.
-The person may begin to suffer memory loss, difficulty focusing and making decisions, and become increasingly unable to think logically.
-This will lead to problems at school or work, as well as with their ability to interact normally with loved ones.
+The person may begin to suffer memory loss, have difficulty focusing and making decisions, and become increasingly unable to think logically.
+This will lead to problems at school or work and can affect their ability to interact normally with loved ones.

 A Decline in Personal Hygiene